![]() |

 The Teaching, Workshop, and

 Digital Photography Exposure for Dummies grew out of years of experience teaching photography to photographers of all skill levels.
-The author's faculty experience includes the Kalamazoo Institute of Arts, Graceland University, and The Ohio State University.
+I currently teaches at The Ohio State University, and my prior faculty experience includes the Kalamazoo Institute of Arts in Michigan and Graceland University in Iowa.
 The ideas, concepts, and exercises in Digital Photography Exposure for Dummies have been tested in classes, workshops, and seminars, and just as important, they have been honed in hundreds of hours leading photography field trips and providing individual, practical instruction to photographers of all experience levels.
-As you read this book, imagine the author at your side, providing the same kind of valuable help that has been provided to hundreds of other photographers.
+As you read this book, imagine me at your side, providing the same kind of valuable help that I have provided to hundreds of other photographers.

 Girl with Candle The Camera You Will Need Warning: Some point-and-shoot cameras make it difficult to control exposure which can